jerry9871/CausalLinkSim/README.md

 - Electrostatic force is a fundamental property of the particle (fermion) and its charge (Gauss's law) and the action quanta (boson) are distributed across causal links (my claim).
 - The particle is not a point, but a potentiality for interaction.
 Causal link is as fundamental as the particle itself, or more.
 Space is a container for fermionic particles (endings of the causal links), and the links live in the quantum substrate.
 - Causal links replace bosons - mediators of the interaction.
 They themselves are not causaly linked to anything.
-This reflets the facts that in conventional theory, bosons always travel at the speed of light along null trajectories and they are not observed as particles.
+This reflects the facts that in conventional theory, bosons always travel at the speed of light along null trajectories and they are not observed as particles.
 - Does the discreteness of causal links cause the quantum effects we observe in spacetime?
+Can we recreate e.g. the double slit experiment with causal links?
+We would have to demonstrate the experiment for both bosons and fermions.
+Since bosons are just waves in the causal link propagation, the diffraction would probably spontaneously arise around endges comparable to the wavelength, so one side of the causal link is blocked, yielding to diffraction / interference from multiple slits.
+However, how about fermions?
+We can't accelerate a fermion to c but the de Broglie frequency is nonzero only when a particle is moving and this may be result from advanced / retarded wavefront of a moving particle.
+This mechanism could manifest into wave-like behavior of massive particles that are conventionaly demonstrated in wave-particle duality in conventional quantum menchanics.
 - By applying a variant of gaguge theory to the causal links (close to the end), can we obtain the strong and weak nuclear forces?
 - Transactional interpretation of quantum mechanics?
 Is my proposal version of the John Wheeler's absorber theory?
 This theory involves a backward popagation.
 Recently they added mechanism of handshake between particles through offer waves, etc. Result of the handshake is the decission on where the quantum will be delivered.
 Can we implement this in the simulation?
 Currently, we deliver the action everywhere homogenously.
 - I see virtual immediate action at the beginning of the causal link and symmetricity of propagation.
 Can the causal link be the mechanism of quantum entanglement?